 There are a number of challenges in the design of domain and communication languages for ABN.
 First, there is a need to provide rich communication languages with clear semantics.
-For example, McBurney et al. (2003) specified a set of locutions as part of a dialogue game for purchase negotiation among multiple agents.
-The authors provided a public axiomatic semantics to their locutions by stating each locution's externally observable preconditions, the possible response, and the updates to the information stores.
-Moreover, the framework presents an operational semantics of the whole framework, connecting locutions with each other via the agents' decision mechanisms.
+For example, McBurnev et al. (2003) specified a set of locutions as part of a dialogue game2 for purchase negotiation among multiple agents.
+The authors provided a public axiomatic semantics to their locutions by stating each locution's externally observable preconditions, the possible response, and the updates to the information stores.3 Moreover, the framework presents an operational semantics of the whole framework, connecting locutions with each other via the agents' decision mechanisms.
 However, this framework does not cover the whole spectrum of ABN situations.
-For example,
+For example, there are no locutions for explicitly requesting, providing and challenging arguments, or for supporting argumentation over preference criteria.
+Locutions facilitating argument exchange have been proposed in other frameworks (e.g., Sadri et al., 2001a; Torroni and Toni, 2001; Sadri et al., 2002; Amgoud et al., 2000b; Amgoud and Parsons, 2001).
+There are opportunities for extending the model of (McBurney et al., 2003) with a richer argumentation system.
+Moreover, there is also a need to extend the semantics of the language to cover other actions (e.g. the enactment of an agreement or a reward) apart from illocutions.
+This may require the use of an action-based logic (as opposed to first order logic which is commonly used) such as dynamic logic (Harel, 1984).

-&lt;sup>2Dialogue games are interactions between two or more players, where each player makes a move by making some utterance in a common communication language, and according to some pre-defined rules.
+2Dialogue games are interactions between two or more players, where each player makes a move by making some utterance in a common communication language, and according to some pre-defined rules.
 Dialogue games have their roots in the philosophy of argumentation (Aristotle, 1928; Hamblin, 1970).
 In multi-agent systems, dialogue games have been used to specify dialogue protocols for persuasion (Amgoud et al., 2000a), negotiation (Amgoud and Parsons, 2001), and team formation (Dignum et al., 2000).

-$^{3}$ We shall discuss information stores in more detail in section 2.1.3.
+3We shall discuss information stores in more detail in section 2.1.3.